 - Cosmetic grade - The oil is high in antioxidant compounds that soothe the skin

 - Organic gardening uses - used in organic gardening to keep plants looking healthy

 Neem oil is an all-natural insecticide that comes from the pressed oil of neem fruits and seeds.
 It acts as a pesticide and fungicide.
 This means it works both on insects and common fungi growing on vegetable plants.

-Some of the most common insects neem oil deter include earthworms, whiteflies, aphids, and hornworms.
+Some of the most common insects neem oil deter include earthworms, whiteflies, sand flies, aphids, and hornworms.
 It also controls mildews, leaf spots, wilts, and stem rots.
 Furthermore, it protects nut trees and other trees from tent caterpillars and fall webworms.

 Neem oil shouldn’t be applied directly to the skin.
 It may cause irritation and allergic reactions.
 However, regular neem oil is safe and acts as a mosquito deterrent when rubbed on the skin.
 It likewise promotes hair growth, as it strengthens hair follicles.

 - Doesn’t contain pollutants that are harmful to water